galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 It is also the primary way of deleting tags via keyboard.
 Just search for a previously added tag and press enter to delete it.

-The auto-completion contains every tag in use on your galaxy account.
+The auto-completion contains every tag in use on your Galaxy account.

 ## Keyboard Navigation in the History